jlgreathouse/AMD_IBS_Toolkit/README.md

 * Located in [./lib/](lib)
 * It is licensed under a [3-clause BSD license](lib/LICENSE).
 * This library allows user-level programs to easily configure the IBS driver.
-    - This includes enabling and disabling IBS, setting driver  options such as internal IBS buffer sizes, and setting HW config values.
+    - This includes enabling and disabling IBS, setting driver options such as internal IBS buffer sizes, and setting hardware configuration values.
 * This library is also useful for reading IBS samples into meaningful data structures and making them available to other applications.
 * This library also has a daemon mode, where a user program can launch an IBS-sample-reading daemon in the background that will dump IBS samples into a file while the regular program runs.